charleskoffler/clprolf/docs/clprolf_insights.md

 }

 ```
-Let's see the optional features for interface inheritance in action, for a simple interface inheritance.
+Let's see the features for interface inheritance in action, for a simple interface inheritance.
 This is the most common case.
 This is when we don't use multiple inheritances for interfaces with a class role (agent-like interfaces, even for worker_agent role).
 So it is perfect for loose coupling.
 In this usage, the features for interface inheritance are straightforward, and it is not a problem.